![]() |

 Here is an example of how to implement zoom and rotate in a subclass of QGraphicsView.

-Graphics View provides single line printing through its rendering methods, QGraphicsScene::render() and QGraphicsView::render().
-These methods have the same API.
-Either the scene or the view can render all or parts of their contents into any paint device by passing a QPainter to the render methods.
+The graphics view system provides printing through the methods QGraphicsScene::render() and QGraphicsView::render().
+Either the scene or the view can render all or part of their contents into any paint device by passing a QPainter to the render methods.

-This example shows how to print the whole scene into a full page using QPrinter.
+This example shows how to print the whole scene on single page using QPrinter.

 The difference between the scene and view rendering methods is one operates in scene coordinates and the other in view coordinates.
 QGraphicsScene::render() is often preferred for printing whole segments of a scene untransformed, such as for plotting geometrical data or for printing a text document.
 QGraphicsView::render() is suitable for taking screenshots.
 The default behavior is to render the exact contents of the viewport using the provided painter.

 When the source and target sizes do not match, the source contents are stretched to fit into the target area.
-By passing Qt::AspectRatioMode to the rendering method, you can choose to maintain or ignore the aspect ratio of the scene when the contents are stretched.
+By passing Qt::AspectRatioMode to a rendering method you can choose to maintain or ignore the aspect ratio of the scene when the contents are stretched.

 To start a drag from an item create a QDrag object and pass a pointer to the widget which is starting the drag operation.